Skip to content

 United Kingdom

-Iran International reported, citing unnamed IRGC sources, that IRGC Aerospace Force commander Majid Mousavi faces criticism from within the corps for 'being absent from the front' and 'leaving his forces without leadership.'
-Families of personnel have filed formal complaints.
-Subordinates allege mismanagement of missile-strike data and describe launch operations as 'near-suicidal.'
+Iran International, citing unnamed IRGC sources, reported that Aerospace Force commander Majid Mousavi faces criticism for 'being absent from the front.'
+Families of personnel filed formal complaints; subordinates allege 'near-suicidal' launch operations and mismanagement of missile-strike data.

 Sixty-three operations in 24 hours — the highest single-day count of the conflict — came as Israel accelerated demolitions and forced displacement across the south.